speechbrain/speechbrain/recipes/LibriSpeech/SSL/README.md

 See config file for model definition.

-The output of the forward method of the wav2vec module (Wav2Vec2) is a dictionary with the encoded embeddings in "embeddings".
+The model is split into two parts, the latent extractor (typically a CNN) and the latent encoder (typically a transformer).
+The latter outputs a dictionary with the encoded embeddings under the "embeddings" key.
+See `compute_forward()` in `train.py` for usage.